openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 ![Screenshot of insulin cartridge settings](../images/combo/combo-insulin-settings.png)

-- Install AndroidAPS as described in the [AndroidAPS wiki](https://androidaps.readthedocs.io/)
+- Install AAPS as described in the [AAPS wiki](https://androidaps.readthedocs.io/)
-- Make sure to read the wiki to understand how to setup AndroidAPS.
+- Make sure to read the wiki to understand how to setup AAPS.
-- Select the MDI plugin in AndroidAPS, not the Combo plugin at this point to avoid the Combo plugin from interfering with ruffy during the pairing process.
+- Select the MDI plugin in AAPS, not the Combo plugin at this point to avoid the Combo plugin from interfering with ruffy during the pairing process.
 - Clone ruffy via git from [MilosKozak/ruffy](https://github.com/MilosKozak/ruffy).
 At the moment, the primary branch is the `combo` branch, in case of problems you might also try the 'pairing' branch (see below).
 - Build and install ruffy and use it to pair the pump.
 If it doesn't work after multiple attempts, switch to the `pairing` branch, pair the pump and then switch back the original branch.